Havasu Falls Travel Tips, Havasupai Reservation, Arizona

 Good Shoes and Socks – Make sure your foot does not move around in your shoe.
 The downhill will give you blisters if you don’t have the right socks and shoes!
 Hiking shoes are recommended.

-First Aid Kit – If you are camping, the nearest store is 2 miles away and they sell mostly food items
+First Aid Kit: If you are camping, the nearest store is 2 miles away and they sell mostly food items.
+J&J sells an inexpensive mini first aid kit.

-Mosquito Repellent – We got bites even though we were good about putting this on
+Mosquito Repellent: We got bites even though we were good about putting this on.
+We brought this one because it was small enough to add to our pack.

 Food – If you plan on camping, bring as much dehydrated food as possible to lighten your load.
 They sell dehydrated food packets at most camping stores.
 Other ideas for food include beef jerky, instant mashed potatoes, oatmeal, trail mix and nature bars.